The first job I ever had on the ol’ Broadway was as a Production Assistant on the revival of My Fair Lady starring Richard Chamberlain.

-5. What kind of training did you do to get to your position?
+5. What kind of training did you go through to get to your position?

-6. What was your first job in theatre?
+6. What was your first job in theater?

-7. Why do you think theatre is important?
+7. Why do you think theater is important?

 8. What is your profession’s greatest challenge today?

-9. If you could change just one thing about the industry with a wave of a magic wand, what would it be?
+9. If you could change just one thing about the industry with the wave of a magic wand, what would it be?

 10. What advice would you give to someone who wanted to do what you do?